michael mack poet playwright performer

 like dice.
 Even now they return:

-bony old men shaking the gate
+bony old men shaking the gate,

-with nowhere else to spend the night.
+nowhere else to spend the night.